AliShrz/Smart_Plant_Monitoring_System/README.md

 The goal of this project is to create a scalable system capable of monitoring multiple plants by measuring environmental conditions and providing real-time insights through local displays and a web dashboard.

-Each plant is equipped with an ESP32-based sensor node that periodically measures soil moisture, ambient temperature, humidity, and light intensity.
+Each plant is equipped with an ESP32-based sensor node that periodically measures:

+- Soil moisture
+- Ambient temperature
+- Relative humidity
+- Atmospheric pressure
+- Ambient light intensity

 The collected data is transmitted over Wi-Fi to a cloud backend for storage and analysis.

 A dedicated ESP32 display node retrieves the latest measurements from the cloud and presents them on an LCD, allowing quick access to the status of every plant without requiring a computer or smartphone.